Topics of interest for workshop submissions include (but are not limited to)

 - Auto-tuning and optimization strategies

-- Scientific libraries interoperability with accelerator directives
+- Scientific libraries interoperability with directive based models

 - Experiences in implementing compilers for accelerator directives on newer architectures

-- Low level communication APIs or runtimes that support accelerator directives
+- Low-level communication APIs or runtimes that support accelerator directives

 - Asynchronous execution and scheduling (heterogeneous tasks)